spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-feature.md

 {% info_block warningBox "Verification" %}

-* Log in to Yves and open your cart.
-* Write a comment and press **Add** button.
+1. On the Storefront, log in as a customer.
+2. Add a comment.
+3. Reload the page.
-* Make sure that you can see customer's information under the saved comment after the page is reloaded.
+ 	Make sure that you can see customer's information under the added comment.

 {% endinfo_block %}